Skip to main content

 Käsespätzle

-Austrian/Bavarian comfort food - soft egg noodles (spätzle) layered with mountain cheese and topped with crispy fried onions.
-Alpine specialty popular in Vorarlberg and Tyrol regions.
-Rich, indulgent, and satisfying.
-Often served in cast-iron pans.
+An Austrian and Bavarian comfort dish: soft egg noodles (spätzle) layered with mountain cheese and crowned with crispy fried onions.
+You'll find it most in Vorarlberg and Tyrol.
+It's rich and filling, and often comes to the table in a cast-iron pan.

 Regional Specialties & Local Favorites